slg74/sysengquiz/README.md

 quiz.py
 -------

-A quiz program that displays SE/SRE questions for intervieww.
+A quiz program that displays SE/SRE questions for interviews.

 Usage example
 -------------